Vanikoro: Population and languages

 Detailed toponymic map of Vanikoro I., showing the historical territories of the three tribes of Lovono, Tanema and Teanu.

 The 1,293 inhabitants of Vanikoro consist of two different populations, who tend to live separately.

 The Melanesian majority, about 800 people, are the descendants of the original population of Vanikoro.
-As far as we know, they have been present on the island since Lapita times – about 3,200 years ago.
+They have been present on the island since Lapita times, approximately 1200 BCE.

 A minority of about 500 individuals are of Polynesian descent: they have migrated from the island of Tikopia, an island lying 200 km eastwards, which they identify as their origin.
 They established their first settlements on Vanikoro about 400 years ago on the southern coast of Banie.
-In 1893, many Tikopians returned to Tikopia as a result of the Solomon Islands having been declared a British protectorate.; but several Tikopians returned to Vanikoro in the 1900s.
+In 1893, many Tikopians returned to Tikopia as a result of the Solomon Islands having been declared a British protectorate., but several Tikopians returned to Vanikoro in the 1900s.
 The two major villages are Murivai and Taumako Bay.

 The three languages spoken by the Melanesian population of Vanikoro are all Oceanic, of the Temotu subgroup: